 The Saunders & McFarlin Funeral Home, Inc., is located at 107 West Sumner Street in Harvard, Illinois.
-We are the funeral home that serves the area; this community has an effective population of approximately 10,000, including the surrounding rural area.
+We are the funeral home that serves the Harvard community and surrounding rural area.

-At the turn of the 20th century, the firm of W.A.
+In the 1890’s the firm of W.A.
 Hochchild operated a furniture and undertaking establishment at 29 North Ayer Street, Harvard’s main street.
 Purchased in 1921 by S.E.
 Betzer, the building was then remodeled to three stories.
 Then, in the early 1930’s, Edward M. Schutt (S.E.
 Betzer’s son-in-law) and his partner, Z.F.
 “Dick” Cerny bought the business.

 In 1938, Schutt and Cerny purchased a family residence at the firm’s current location, 107 West Sumner Street.
-The residence, which had been owned by John Dolan, who served as an engineer for the Chicago & Northwestern Railroad, was soon converted into a funeral home.
+The residence, which had been owned by John Dolan, an engineer for the Chicago & Northwestern Railroad, was soon converted into a funeral home.

 Eleven years later, in 1949, Mr. Cerny sold his interest in the business to L.E.
 “Butch” McFarlin and L. Ben Saunders.
 Then, in 1952, the new firm of Schutt, McFarlin, & Saunders Furniture and Funeral Home added a preparation room, a two car garage, and an arrangement office to the building in order to provide even better service to the families of the Harvard community.